nusrarahman15/NorthStar-Analytics-Project/README.md

 4. Explore the interdependence of drivers, routes and incidents
 5. Create an extensible NoSQL solution for event driven data.
 6. Allow for integrated reporting and decision making

-Research Questions

-1. What are the most prevalent failure rates at what hubs and zones?
-2. What influence does drivers' behaviour have on service quality?
-3. Who are the customers who make multiple complaints and compensation claims?
-4. What are some signs that delivery failed or that the incident was severe?
-5. How to effectively combine the operational data that is disjoint?

  Technologies Used